arlionn/statacpp/README.md

 Options:
 --------
-codefile(filename): either where to find your .cpp file, or where to store the code that is inside the do-file thisfile(filename): as for StataStan inline(filename): as for StataStan, scans the do-file for a comment block beginning /*
+codefile(filename): either where to find your .cpp file, or where to store the code that is inside the do-file cppargs(string): the arguments to pass to your compiled program when it is executed thisfile(filename): as for StataStan inline(filename): as for StataStan, scans the do-file for a comment block beginning /*